Pontoco/fbx-sanitizer/README.md

 1. Install [Rust](https://www.rust-lang.org/tools/install).
 2. Navigate to the project folder and run `cargo build --release`
 3. A standalone executable will be generated in the `target/release` folder for your platform.

-## Checks
-See `checks/` for a detailed like of checks and reasonings.
-In summary:
- - Identity Transform: Verfifies a single root object has an identity transform.
- - Correct Coordinate Axis: Verifies the file is saved with a coordinate axis that will result in a zero rotation.
-This is unique for each export program.
- - Units In Meters: Verifies the file is in Meters units. (ignored for Maya exports)
- - No Quads: Verifies there are no quads or ngons.
-Unity's will not triangulate a mesh in the same way that Substance Painter will.
- - Contains Normals: Verifies all meshes contain normals.
-Unity's 'calculate normals' is not great -- it's much better to use your modeling program.
- - Is Binary: Verifies the file is saved in the FBX Binary format.
-(Blender can't open ASCII files)
- - Bounding Box: Verifies any given mesh is not massive or tiny.
-This can cause "Generate Lightmap UVs" in Unity to fail.

 ## Contribution
 Contributions are welcome!